PoisotLab/ms_network_prediction/manuscript.md

 ## Why do we need to predict interactions between species?

 ## Why predict networks before interactions?
+- Emergent phenomena, like the composition of ecological communities, do not have causes that occur on any one scale.
+Combination of bottom-up and top-down effects.
+- Levins and Lewontin, ref 2

 ## What is currently limiting our ability to predict network structure?